Seeru-crypto/helmes_homework/README.md

 # Helmes homework

+## Description
+In general the original task of helmes_homework was to create a user registration service (UI + API).
+I decided to use it as a foundation and add the following features.

+### User filters
+Users can create custom filters and view other users.
+The filter A can be, users that are higher than 160cm and dob before 9.11.2001 (the specific criteria can be chained together)
+And filter B can be users which name contains "ohn".
+Filters A and B are user specific and displayed as such.

+### Custom validation
+In addition, on Jakarta validation, I wanted to test and implement a custom validation method, which is easier to upkeep.

 ## Setup via docker
 - navigate to /api
 - Build gradle project with either gradle build or gradle assemble